mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 of the network.
 The architecture is defined in terms of relationships between components and clients which communicate using the mPlane protocol defined in this document.

+This revision of the document describes Version 2 of the mPlane protocol.

 --- middle

 # Introduction

 This document describes the mPlane architecture and protocol, which is designed to provide control and coordination of heterogeneous network measurement tools.
-It is based heavily on the mPlane project's deliverable 1.4 {{D14}}, and is submitted for the information of the Internet engineering community. {{overview-of-the-mplane-architecture}} gives an overview of the mPlane architecture, {{protocol-information-model}} defines the protocol information model, and {{representations-and-session-protocols}} defines the representations of this data model and session protocols over which mPlane could be supported.
+It is based heavily on the mPlane project's deliverable 1.4
+{{D14}}, and is submitted for the information of the Internet engineering community. {{overview-of-the-mplane-architecture}} gives an overview of the mPlane architecture, {{protocol-information-model}} defines the protocol information model, and {{representations-and-session-protocols}} defines the representations of this data model and session protocols over which mPlane is supported.

-Present implementation work is focused on mPlane represented in JSON using HTTPS as a session protocol {{RFC3205}}.  {{workflows-in-https}} demonstrates how mPlane's separation of connection initiation and message initiation works in this environment.
+Present implementation work is focused on mPlane represented in JSON using WebSockets {{RFC6455}} as a session protocol. {{workflows-in-websockets}}
+demonstrates how mPlane's separation of connection initiation and message initiation works in this environment.
+Previous versions of the mPlane protocol used HTTPS as a session protocol {{RFC3205}}, but the asynchronous message- oriented exchanges on which mPlane is built is more suited to a channel- oriented session layer such as WebSockets.

+This revision of the document describes Version 2 of the mPlane protocol.

+## Changes from Revision -00 (Protocol version 1)

+- WebSockets has been added as a session protocol for the mPlane protocol.
+- Redemptions have been expanded to allow temporally-scoped partial redemption of long-running measurements.
+- The "object" primitive type has been added to allow structured objects to be represented directly in mPlane messages using the underlying representation.
+- A number of obsolete features have been deprecated, and removed from the protcol description:
+  - The Indirection message type, as the same functionality is available for all message types using the link section.
+  - HTTPS as a session protocol, as it is a poor fit for mPlane's exchanges
+  - Callback control, as it is no longer needed without the limitations of HTTPS as a session protocol
+  - Repeating measurements, as their functionality has been replaced by partial redemption
+- References to the "core" registry have been removed, as all element registries must in any case be explicitly defined in mPlane capabilities, specifications, and results.
+An eventual proposed standard mPlane protocol, if such is ever proposed, would refer to an IANA-managed core registry.

 # Terminology